 Yes.
 Visa or Mastercard is accepted with a convenience fee.

 Yes, the City accepts payment online.
-Select the Online Payments button below to be redirected to the payment page.
+Select the Online Payments button below or click here to be redirected to the payment page.
 You must be over 21 to pay online.

 If neither of these apply to your citation, please contact the court for more information.

 1. Come to the Court Clerk window on or before your court date to request the Driving Safety Course or you may appear on your court date before the judge.2.
 Plead guilty or nolo contendere (No Contest) and waive a jury trial.3.
 Pay court costs in the amount of $144.00 unless the offense occurred in a school-crossing zone, then pay court costs in the amount of $169.00.4.
 Present to the court a valid Texas Driver’s license or permit.5.
 Present to the court proof of financial responsibility in your name (automobile liability insurance.)